 Heidi picked me up around noon on Friday.
 Destination: Garden of the Gods near Colorado Springs, Colorado.
 She had my favorite frappuccino ready for me from Starbucks (caramel, for you curious readers) sitting in the cupholder of her car, perfect for my drowsy, sleepy brain on my day off.

 We headed onto I-25 South for the hour and a half drive from Denver to the Garden of the Gods in Colorado Springs, Heidi miraculously getting us there without a GPS.
 We pulled into the parking lot by the main building where the gift shop and restrooms are located.
 While Heidi was inside, I grabbed my camera bag and started taking photos of the rock formations across the highway.

 Heidi came back out towards the car, and I started grabbing my bag, ready to cross the highway into the actual Garden.
 She laughed and told me we were heading down to a parking lot that is closer to where we would be hiking, and we headed on down.

 With nature surrounding us, we became extremely curious anytime we saw something out of the ordinary, like this fire hydrant off in the distance (we originally thought it was a bird house):

-The rock formations boasted beautiful colors and detail, jutting out from the earth proudly, making me feel small, which is hard to do to this 5'10.5" tall woman.
+The rock formations boasted beautiful colors and detail, jutting out from the earth proudly, making me feel small.

 The best part about the Garden of the Gods is how pure the nature is around you.